alicelouisejane/CGMprocessing/README.md

 #### Freestyle libre in the analyseCGM() function

--   If the data you have are from a Libre (or any sensor that has 15min sampled data) then ensure your argument libre set to TRUE in the analyseCGM() function
+-   If the data you have are from a Libre below generation 3 (or any sensor that has 15min sampled data) then ensure your argument *libre* is set to TRUE in the analyseCGM() function.

 -   The analyseCGM() function has a section that pseudo codes this kind of data to be “5min” data ie. Every row is repeated 2 more times (3 lots of 5 mins are in 15 mins).
-It doesn’t matter that the timestamps aren’t increasing in 5min but having the number of row corresponding to 5 min data is the important part, mainly for the clinical hypo excursion definition.
+It doesn’t matter that the timestamps aren’t increasing by 5 min but having the number of rows corresponding to 5 min data is the important part, mainly for the clinical hypo excursion definition.
 Gaps in the data will still be identified as normal, as the repeated rows are only for the rows